Ellesmere Island: Grise Fiord

 Grise Fiord (Inuktitut: ᐊᐅᔪᐃᑦᑐᖅ, Romanized: Aujuittuq, lit. "place that never thaws") is an Inuit hamlet that, despite a population of only 144, is the largest community on Ellesmere Island.

 Located at the southern tip of Ellesmere Island, Grise Fiord lies 1,160 km north of the Arctic Circle.
 Grise Fiord is the northernmost civilian settlement in Canada.
-It is also one of the coldest inhabited places in the world, with an average yearly temperature of −16.5 C.
+It is also one of the coldest inhabited places in the world, with an average yearly temperature of −16.5 C. It was created during the High Arctic relocation program when Inuit were forced from their traditional homes in Quebec to become "human flagpoles".

 Grise Fiord is cradled by the Arctic Cordillera mountain range.

 Transportation

 Transportation along coastal waters has been historically important for hunting and trade, whether on the sea ice or in small boats.
 The ice foot, a belt of level and secure ice around the shoreline between the high and low water marks, can be used from mid-September to July.
 In contrast, the pack ice does not stabilize and freeze fast until February, and presents a much rougher surface for travel.

 The navigation season for seagoing vessels is from late July to September, but is often considered treacherous due to currents, persistent shore ice, sea ice, and massive icebergs calved off of the many glaciers.
 September also marks a change in the weather with regular fog and the beginning of the autumn storm season.